 19. New Power Glide 1/3 HP 6″ Cutting Width Corded Electric Garden Tiller

-The most compact and budget-friendly tiller you will come across in the age is New Power Glide 1/3 HP 6″ Cutting Width Corded Electric Garden Tiller, as it weighs a mere 13. lbs and can easily be used as a tiller or cultivator.
+The New Power Glide 1/3 HP 6″ Cutting Width Corded Electric Garden Tiller is budget friendly and easy to store.
+It weighs a mere 13. lbs and can easily work as a tiller or cultivator.
 It is not a burden on the back and even an old man can use it without any considerations, and works great for a tiller this small with 24 tines and tilling width of 6”.

 20. Earthquake 12802 MC440 Mini Cultivator with 40cc 4-Cycle Viper Engine (CARB Compliant)

-Earthquake 12802 MC440 Mini Cultivator with 40cc 4-Cycle Viper Engine is compliant as per the North American standards, therefore, is safe to handle.
-The handle bar is designed to facilitate easy manoeuvring, minimal jerks and better digging.
-The speed range can be changed according to the type of soil, and the air-filter design keeps the engine from catching dirt, making it more durable.
-Plus, the tines can be reversed to use the machine for furious digging or for cultivating the soil.
+Earthquake 12802 MC440 Mini Cultivator with 40cc 4-Cycle Viper Engine fulfills all North American standards, therefore, is safe to handle.
+The handle bar helps to facilitate easy maneuvering, minimal jerks, and better digging.
+The speed range is according to the type of soil, and the air-filter design keeps the engine from catching dirt, making it more durable.

 What is a Rototiller?

 A Rototiller is the gardening tool for those who want to transform their boring yards into lush green sanctuaries.
-They are heavy-duty tools used to upturn the soil, break bigger lumps of it and make the ground ready for planting seeds.
 They make soil soft and moist, allowing the roots to penetrate the ground easily.

 Rototillers run on motor and hence they are easier to operate than hand tools, which take a lot of time and effort to work on.